Including related provincial credits and benefits

 Your GST/HST credit will automatically be recalculated to exclude a child who turned 19 years of age during the year.
 The adjustment is effective in the quarterly payment following the child's 19th birthday.

-Chelsea and Greg get the GST/HST credit for themselves and their two children.
-Jennifer, their elder daughter, turns 19 years of age on August 6, 2012.
-Chelsea and Greg’s GST/HST credit will be automatically recalculated to include only one child for the next quarterly payment made in October 2012.
+Gloria and David get the GST/HST credit for themselves and their two children.
+Kristin, their elder daughter, turns 19 years of age on August 6, 2014.
+Gloria and David's GST/HST credit will be automatically recalculated to include only one child for the next quarterly payment made in October 2014.

-Jennifer should apply for the GST/HST credit on her 2011 income tax and benefit return because she may be entitled to get the GST/HST credit in October 2012 and January and April 2013, for herself.
+Kristin should apply for the GST/HST credit on her 2013 income tax and benefit return because she may be entitled to get the GST/HST credit in October 2014 and January and April 2015, for herself.

-To get the GST/HST credit, and any related provincial credit, you have to apply for it, even if you got the credit last year.
-To apply, you have to file an income tax and benefit return for 2011, even if you have no income to report.
+To get the GST/HST credit, including any related provincial credits, you have to apply for it, even if you got the credit last year.
+To apply, you have to file an income tax and benefit return for 2013, even if you have not received income in the year.

 If you are a new resident of Canada and you want to apply for the GST/HST credit, complete Form RC151, GST/HST Credit Application for Individuals Who Become Residents of Canada, for the year that you became a resident of Canada.
-For more information, see Pamphlet T4055, Newcomers to Canada.
+For more information for newcomers to Canada, go to Newcomers to Canada or see Pamphlet T4055, Newcomers to Canada.

 You have up to three years to apply for the credit.
 If you did not apply for the credit within the three year period, you can send us a request under the taxpayer relief provisions of the Income Tax Act.
 For more information, go to Taxpayer Relief Provisions or see Information Circular IC07-1, Taxpayer Relief Provisions.